-Music in the Stacks returns on Thursday, Sept.
-8, at 5:30 p.m. in Camp Verde Community Library’s Fireside Room.
+Music in the Stacks returns on Thursday, Nov.
+9 at 5 p.m. to Camp Verde Community Library's Fireside Room.
 Music in the Stacks is a showcase of local and national musicians who entertain regularly in Northern Arizona.
 There are 3-5 different performers during the show, with a rotating variety each month.

 November’s concert features Eric Ramsey, Ryan Biter and Virgil Brown.